lowRISC/opentitan/hw/ip/pwrmgr/doc/dv/index.md

   Handles input changes for the fast state machine.
   * Completes the handshake with rstmgr for lc and sys resets: some random cycles after an output reset is requested the corresponding reset src input must go low.
   * Completes the handshake with clkmgr: the `clk_status` input needs to match the `ip_clk_en` output after some cycles.
-  * Completes the handshake with lc and otp: either *_done input must match the corresponding *_init output after some cycles.
+  * Completes the handshake with lc and otp: both *_done input must match the corresponding *_init output after some cycles.

 These tasks are started by the parent sequence's `pre_start` task, and terminated gracefully in the parent sequence's `post_start` task.
-Notice we plan to implement these responders in drivers instead of the base sequence.

 The `pwrmgr_smoke_vseq` sequence tests the pwrmgr through POR, entry and exit from software initiated low power and reset.

 The `pwrmgr_wakeup_vseq` sequence checks the transitions to low power and the wakeup settings.
 It randomizes wakeup inputs, wakeup enables, the wakeup info capture enable, and the interrupt enable.

 The `pwrmgr_clks_en_vseq` sequence checks that the peripheral clock enables match the settings of the `control` CSR during low power.
 It uses a subset of the wakeup sequence.

 The `pwrmgr_aborted_lowpower_vseq` sequence creates scenarios that lead to aborting a lowpower transition.
 The abort can be due to the processor waking up very soon, or otp, lc, or flash being busy.